-Australian schools are facing serious shortages of high quality teachers, particularly in regional and low socioeconomic ares.
+Australian schools are facing serious shortages of high-quality teachers, particularly in regional and low socioeconomic areas.
 The government are even reducing the fees of teaching degrees.
 Considering that, you might see teaching natural science in the classroom as a lucrative opportunity.

 Education requirements are slightly different for humanities teachers than for other geography careers.
 If you want to become a geography teacher, in addition to completing your major in geography, you must also obtain the knowledge and skills required to become a teacher.

 Which geography courses will suit a future in the classroom?

 It might seem like becoming qualified to teach geography is arduous but it’s certainly worthwhile.
 For example, if you teach at postgraduate level, you could have the chance to lead a research project and potentially even publish your findings.

 If you’re interested in writing, there are many opportunities for anyone with a science degree to write authoritative articles, whether they’re about environmental science or travel.
 Science publications, both online and in print, will always be looking for well-researched and analytical reporting.

 It is evident that the interdisciplinary nature of a geography course can open many doors.
 You might go down the path of meteorology and climatology, or you might go down the path of geographic information systems.
 But if you have a passion for this social science and you wish to make it your career, become a geography student today!

 Discover where you can find a geography tutor!